Right to Buy and Right to Acquire

 You can visit the GOV.UK website to find out the discounts in your area.
 Your discount might be reduced if you’ve used Right to Acquire or Right to Buy before.

-To check your eligibility, find out where to get more advice and where to apply, register for or sign in to your online account.
+To check your eligibility, find out where to get more advice and where to apply, read our guide to the Right to Acquire.

-If you feel that Right to Acquire is not for you, for example if you can't afford to buy your home with the discount, you might want to consider shared ownership.
+If you feel that Right to Acquire isn’t for you, for example, if you can't afford to buy your home with the discount, you might want to consider shared ownership.
 This allows you to own part of a home until you can afford to buy more of it.